What is Net Assets Value (NAV)?

-Change in valuation methodology of equity shares as prescribed by Insurance and Regulatory Development Authority of India (IRDAI)
+Change in valuation methodology of equity shares as prescribed by the Insurance and Regulatory Development Authority of India (IRDAI)

-Insurance and Regulatory Development Authority of India through its circular number IRDA/F&I/INV/CIR/213/10/2013 dated October 30, 2013 has mandated Insurers to select either NSE or BSE as the Primary and Secondary exchange for valuation of its equity shares.
-The Company has, owing to the volume of trades, selected NSE as the Primary Exchange and BSE as the Secondary Exchange with effect from November 28, 2013.
-Accordingly, the equity shares held by the Company shall be valued at the closing price of the Primary exchange i.e. NSE.
-In case a security is not listed or traded on NSE, the Company shall use the closing price of the secondary exchange i.e. BSE.
+IRDAI through its circular number IRDA/F&I/INV/CIR/213/10/2013 dated October 30, 2013 has mandated Insurers to select either NSE or BSE as the Primary and Secondary exchange for valuation of its equity shares.
+The Company has owing to the volume of trades selected National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) as the Primary and Secondary exchange respectively with effect from November 28, 2013.
+Accordingly, the equity shares held by the Company shall be valued at the closing price of the Primary Exchange i.e. NSE.
+In case a security is not listed or traded on NSE, the Company shall use the closing price of the Secondary Exchange i.e. BSE.

 Modification in NAV computation

 As stipulated by IRDAI effective August 18, 2011

 As stipulated by the IRDAI in its circular dated July 29, 2011 the formula for the computation of the NAV for linked funds stands modified.